 Insuring your property correctly is very important.
 If a house and its contents were to suffer substantial loss, very few owners have the finances to repair or replace without the help of insurance.
 But for some homeowners, particularly first-time buyers, home insurance can seem like a daunting thing to get correct.
-What does home insurance cover?
-Which home insurance policy is the right one to get for your property?
+What does house insurance cover?
+Which house insurance policy is the right one to get for your property?
 Is it necessary to get contents insurance as well?
 Luckily, help is at hand.
 Whether you’re a first-time buyer or already on the property ladder, we here at Brightside have compiled this handy home insurance guide to help anyone arrange their home insurance for both their property and possessions.
 Meaning you can avoid getting multiple Home Insurance quotes unnecessarily.

 Your circumstances will largely determine what type of home insurance you need.
 The basics of home insurance are buildings insurance, contents insurance and a combination of the two.
 As with most insurance policies, you can also select differing levels of cover based on your individual needs.

 Most insurance policies are issued on an indemnity basis.
 This means you will simply be either reimbursed for the works carried out following a claim or receive the current value of the item.
 However, household insurance policies differ from this system due to being issued on a new-for-old basis.
 This means that where you make a claim against any section of your policy you would either get a new equivalent model of the original item or the property would be rebuilt to its original status.